 I’d been hoping to share this post with you a while ago, but I’ve had more than my fair share of setbacks.
-Firstly, I had a cold, then Baby M hit the dreaded ‘4 month sleep regression’ early (cue waking every 45 minutes at night!!!) and the finally, my beloved MacBook Pro’s hard drive failed.
-Fortunately, things are looking up this week: I no longer have a cold; M is back to sleeping for 2 hours at a time and completely amazing Ben has fixed my MacBook… so now I just need to get my blog back on track.
+Firstly, I had a cold and then Baby M hit the dreaded ‘4-month sleep regression’ early (cue waking every 45 minutes at night!)
+Finally, my beloved MacBook Pro’s hard drive failed.
+Fortunately, things are looking up this week: I no longer have a cold and M is back to sleeping for 2 hours at a time.
+Also completely amazing Ben has fixed my MacBook… so now I just need to get my blog back on track.

 A while ago, I applied to be an ambassador for The Athlete’s Palate and was delighted to be chosen.
 This year there are 7 ambassadors.
 If you’ve not heard of The Athlete’s Palate before, here’s some information:

 The Athlete’s Palate is dedicated to empowering athletes by encouraging wellness through holistic nutrition and sports.
 Our goal is to increase athletes’ involvement in sports and understanding the benefits of holistic nutrition – mind, body, spirit & sports.

 Our athletes promote sport, have good sportsmanship, are involved in their community and lead a healthy lifestyle.
 They are of all ages and range from recreational to professional.

 One opportunity leads to another, so the brand is collaborating with some other great brands.
 Don’t be surprised if you hear me mention:

 My food diary

 I had a fantastic phone interview with Julie from The Athlete’s Palate and agreed to keep a food diary for a week.
 However, this was a food diary with a difference.
 I had to take a photo of everything that I ate and drank.
 This is a clever idea as it means that Julie is able to see my portion sizes and also I always have my phone with me, so I could just take a quick snap of things… however, it felt a bit more challenging than that.